slowernews/wisdom-tldr/README.md

 ===
 ###On difficult targets

 To win, you'll need all weaponry.
+Even the dirty stuff.

+> *'Put all the meat in the barbecue.' -- Portuguese soccer coach*

+Charm the enemy.

 > *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
 Listen actively and maintain rapport.
 Know your audience.
 First they have to [trust](#on-trust) you.
 Keep your word and prove your worth, the new guy as always to prove himself.'*